Patternslib/Patterns/docs/patterns/collapsible.rst

 The markup structure for a collapsible is very simple: the first child of an element with the ``pat-collapsible`` class will be used as the triggering element and will always be visible.
-All further child will be part of the content.
+All further children will be part of the content.

 The trigger element will get a ``open`` or ``closed`` class which indicates if the collapsible is currently open (content is visible) or closed (content is not visible).
-Second the content of the collapsible is wrapped in a new ``div`` element with class ``panel-content``.
+Secondly, content of the collapsible is wrapped in a new ``div`` element with class ``panel-content``.

 Post-processing our first example will look like this after the collapsible